 When it comes to CO2 supplementation it can provide several benefits for plants, particularly in indoor growing environments where concentrations of carbon dioxide can at times be limited.

 Below we have highlighted the main benefits of supplementing plants with CO2:

 - Increased Growth and Yield: CO2 supplementation can promote increased plant growth by providing a greater source of carbon for photosynthesis.
 Higher levels of CO2 can also improve the efficiency of photosynthesis, allowing plants to produce more biomass with the same amount of energy.

-- Improved Photosynthesis: With higher levels of carbon dioxide, plants can perform photosynthesis more efficiently.
+- Photosynthesis Enhancement: With higher levels of carbon dioxide, plants can perform photosynthesis more efficiently.
 In fact, this allows them to better use available light and produce more energy for growth and yield.